TroJan-real/TroLink/README.md

 ## 📜 License

-This project is licensed under the GNU General Public License v3.0 (GPL-3.0).
+This project is licensed under the Apache License 2.0.

+You are free to:

+* Use the software commercially
+* Modify the source code
+* Distribute copies
+* Create private forks

+See the LICENSE file for details.

 ---